 Wader Study

 Wader Study is the international journal of shorebird science published by the International Wader Study Group.
-We publish peer-reviewed papers on the results of shorebird research from all parts of the world – including preliminary studies, descriptive work, methodological studies and completed scientific studies on all aspects of wader biology, ecology and conservation.
+We publish peer-reviewed papers on shorebird research from all parts of the world – including preliminary studies, descriptive work, methodological studies and completed scientific studies on all aspects of wader biology, ecology and conservation.
 Wader Study also includes our wader Ageing and Sexing series, Virtual Issues, and is a forum for debate and discussion including wader-related news, notices and commentary.
 It is published three times a year and is included in the annual IWSG subscription.

 More information on Types of Contributions.